Factbox: Sanctions imposed on Syria

 * EUROPEAN SANCTIONS:

--- The EU put 13 Syrian officials on its sanctions list on May 17, including a brother of the president.
+-- The EU put 13 Syrian officials on its sanctions list on May 17, including a brother of President Bashar al-Assad.
 The measures, including asset freezes and travel bans, are part of a package of sanctions, including an arms embargo.

+-- Among those subject to the sanctions is Rami Makhlouf, a cousin of Assad, who owns Syria's largest mobile phone company, Syriatel, and several large construction and oil firms.

 -- The EU published new sanctions on June 24 to include the three commanders of Iran's Revolutionary Guard -- Major-General Qasem Soleimani, Brigadier Commander Mohammad Ali Jafari of the Revolutionary Guard, and the Guard's deputy commander for intelligence, Hossein Taeb -- accused of supporting Syrian suppression.
 It also included business entities Bena Properties, the Al Mashreq Investment Fund, the Hamsho International Group and the Military Housing Establishment, all accused of funding Assad's government.